viaonweb/game/README.md

-# beebot
+# game
-a telegram miniapp
+a html5 game